telerik/kendo-ui-builder/docs/modules/index.md

 # Modules Overview

-Modules represent the functional units of the web application and are collections of views.
+The modules are the functional units of the web application and represent collections of views.

-By default, the Builder provides a built-in App Module for each application once it is created.
+Depending on the requirements of your project, you can add one or more views to each of the modules you create.
+For more information on how to create, edit, or delete a module, refer to the article on [designing the application]({% slug designingtheapp_kuib %}#toc-managing-modules).

+The App Module is the default built-in module that the Builder adds to each newly created application.
 For more information, refer to the article on the [App Module]({% slug appmodule_kuib %}).

-Depending on the requirements of your project, you can create additional modules and add one or more views to each of them.

-// screen?
+// screen

 ## Suggested Links